📖FAQ

 Crypto.com

 Crypto.com is one of the world’s leading digital asset platforms, empowering over 100 million users globally to access, trade, and spend cryptocurrency with confidence.
 Founded in 2016 and headquartered in Singapore, the company has built a trusted, fully regulated ecosystem that bridges traditional finance and Web3 through its exchange, mobile app, Visa card, and secure DeFi wallet.
-In this product, Crypto.com is the venue on which SOL and perp futures are traded.
-Crypto.com additionally provides qualified custody through which the SOL is staked with a dedicated Figment validator.
+In this product, Crypto.com is a venue on which SOL and perp futures are traded.
+Crypto.com additionally provides qualified custody through which SOL can be staked.

 Mulvaney Trustees (UK) Ltd. dba Vantru ("Security Trustee")